 Neutrophils, a type of leukocyte, have the specific task of attacking harmful fungi or bacteria.

-Another type of leukocyte, called macrophages, detect the foreign bodies and release an alarm system in the form of small cell-signaling protein molecules called cytokines.
+Macrophages, another type of leukocyte, detect the foreign bodies and release an alarm system in the form of small, cell-signaling protein molecules called cytokines.

 Pus after surgery